Chewhern/Security_Model/Basic Cryptography/README.md

 very easily.
 In RSA, this was affected heavily by an algorithm call **"Shor's algorithm"**, which is impossible to do with current computer but it's very easy to do with big quantum computer.

-This can also be apply to Elliptic Curves, Diffie Hellman Key Exchange.
+Similar attacks can also be apply to Elliptic Curves, Diffie Hellman Key Exchange.
+This's the reason why researchers(cryptography) all over the world is trying to find QC resistant PKCS.

 ## Continuation of PKCS public key encryption